Living organisms are mainly based on four main classes of biomolecules.

 - It acts as a precursor to glycolysis.

-- Involve in the processing of the pentose phosphate pathway to form NADPH and ribose derivatives.
+- Involve in processing the pentose phosphate pathway to form NADPH and ribose derivatives.

-- During the need for energy, it can be converted into glucose that provides energy during various metabolic processes.
+- It can be converted into glucose during the need for energy, which provides power during various metabolic processes.

-- Hepatic glycogen acts as a glucose reserve that releases hepatocytes when there is a need to maintain normal blood sugar levels.
-There is approximately 40 Kcal in body fluids, while liver glycogen can provide approximately 600 Kcal after an overnight fast.
+- Hepatic glycogen acts as a glucose reserve that releases hepatocytes when necessary to maintain normal blood sugar levels.
+There is approximately 40 Kcal in body fluids, while liver glycogen can provide about 600 Kcal after an overnight fast.

 - Glucose from glycogen stores remains within cells in skeletal and cardiac muscles and is used as an energy source for muscle work.